FairwindsOps/resources-demo/README.md

 Symptoms:
 - CPU Throttling - Request time goes _way_ up

-## Demo 3 - memory limits too low
+### Demo 3 - memory limits too low

 Symptoms:
 - OOM Kill

-## Demo 4 - requests and limits are far apart
+### Demo 4 - requests and limits are far apart

 Steps:
 - Remove stress namespace
 - Set yelb appserver request to 10 and limit to 500 (nothing changes right now)
 - Set yelb appserver hpa max to 200
 - Hit with really hard load.
-500vus and 10000 iterations (would go more vus, but I hit too many open files)
+500vus and 10000 iterations (would go more vus, but I hit too many open files) `k6 run load.js -i 10000 --vus=200`

 Symptoms:
 - Pods scale too quickly.
 HPA percentages are on request, not limit.
 - Nodes can become over-provisioned.

+## Tools Used

+[LoadImpact](https://k6.io/) - By far my favorite easy load testing tool.
+Has a _ton_ of functionality, but also satisfies the quick and easy.

+[k9s](https://k9scli.io/) - A TUI (text-based user interface) for Kubernetes.

+[yelb](https://github.com/mreferre/yelb) - This is a really great multi-tiered application for examples and testing.

+[kube-capacity](https://github.com/robscott/kube-capacity) - Shows your current resource allocation and utilization